Bookkeeper Vs Accountant – Bookkeeping Vs Accounting

 Understanding the Roles within Your Financial Team

 You’ve seen the words CPA and bookkeeper used a lot, sometimes interchangeably.
 Maybe it’s been a source of confusion for you in your hunt for back office support for your contracting company.
+However a bookkeeper vs accountant has distinctly different rolls.
+Bookkeeping vs accounting are two different animals.

 We want to clear up the definitions of each so you can look for the help you need that is tailored to the specific needs of your contracting company.